 In addition to daily Bible classes, students also participate in weekly Chapel services, which are held every Friday.
 Chapel includes a time of student-led worship and a message, usually delivered by a guest speaker or an HHCA Bible mentor.

 We stand with the historic Christian church by taking the Bible as the authoritative and inerrant Word of God.
-This guides how and what we teach in our Bible classes.
+This guides how and what we teach in all our Bible classes.

 We feel that God has given us the opportunity to impact Christian education, not just in the Lowcountry, but nationally.
-The unfortunate reality is that many Christian schools struggle in one of two ways: (1) They excel in the Christian/Biblical piece yet struggle in keeping up with the education needed for today or (2) They are strong educationally yet have left the Christian/Biblical piece fall to the wayside.
+The unfortunate reality is that many Christian schools struggle in one of two ways: (1) They excel in the Christian/biblical piece yet struggle in keeping up with the education needed for today or (2) They are strong educationally yet have let the Christian/biblical piece fall to the wayside.
 Our philosophy is that schools can be excellent in both.
-We can hold on to Biblical truth, proclaiming and integrating the Christian worldview in every element of our curriculum, while at the same time delivering the most excellent academic education possible.
+We can hold on to biblical truth, proclaiming and integrating the Christian worldview in every element of our curriculum, while at the same time delivering the most excellent academic education possible.
 Together, these give our students the best opportunity to step out boldly into this world.
 Our vision is to see lives changed through education in a way that cannot be duplicated in any other way if not for having Christ at the center.